 Chicago College of Performing Arts

-The Chicago College of Performing Arts provides students with professional artistic training through its three divisions: the Music Conservatory, the Theatre Conservatory, and the Center for Arts Leadership.
+The Chicago College of Performing Arts provides students with professional artistic training through its three divisions: the Music Conservatory, the Theatre Conservatory, and the Interdisciplinary Conservatory.

 In the burgeoning world of downtown Chicago in 1867, the Chicago Musical College, the fourth conservatory to be founded in America, was created by Florenz Ziegfeld, Sr. In 1954 the Chicago Musical College merged with the then nine-year-old Roosevelt College.
 The theatre and music programs were joined in 1997.
 In 2000, we chose the name Chicago College of Performing Arts to reflect the shared strength of our creative disciplines and to capture the greatness of the world-class city that is our home.

-The curricula at CCPA are designed to develop and reinforce the habits and protocols that are standard in the professions for which students are being prepared.
-Continuation in good standing in the degree programs therefore relies on the student’s adherence to these standards.
+The curriculum at CCPA is designed to develop and reinforce the habits and protocols that are standard in the professions for which students are being prepared.
+Continuation in good standing in the degree programs, therefore, relies on the student’s adherence to these standards.